 - Both the overall and science GPA as calculated by CASPA must meet the minimum requirement at the time of application.

-- Pending coursework is not calculated into the minimum GPA with any outstanding coursework through admission in the program.
+- Pending coursework is not calculated into the minimum GPA.

-- All prerequisites including bachelor degree must be completed and transcripts received by January 15th of each year.
-For the class begin in May of that year.
+- All prerequisites, including baccalaureate degrees, must be completed and transcripts received by January 15th of the year of matriculation.

 Please note: “B- minus grades” in lecture or lab are not accepted for prerequisite courses.